 Public properties and methods: Public properties and methods are accessible from anywhere, both within and outside the class.
 They are not denoted with any symbol.
 Here’s an example:

-In the above example, the width and height properties and the getArea method are public and can be accessed from anywhere.
+In the above example, the width and height properties and the getArea method is public and can be accessed from anywhere.

 Wrapping Up

 I hope you found this guide helpful.
-If you have any questions or found something confusing, please let me know so I can improve future guides.
-If you noticed any mistakes, please don’t hesitate to point them out so I can correct them for future readers.
+If you have any questions or find something confusing, please let me know so I can improve future guides.
+If you notice any mistakes, please don’t hesitate to point them out so I can correct them for future readers.

 If you’re interested in learning more about the MERN stack, I regularly post guides on this topic, so be sure to follow me for updates.